josiegleeson/GenomeProt_dev/README.md

 Rscript -e "shiny::runApp('path/to/app/GenomeProt/', host='0.0.0.0', port=3838)"
 ```

-Otherwise open the app in RStudio and click 'Run app'.
+Otherwise open the app (server.R, ui.R) in RStudio and click 'Run app'.

 ### Troubleshooting a local installation
 The app executes command line tools.
 Sometimes the local app can't find these tools and it might be easier to install them all into a conda environemnt.